kevinguebert/kevinguebert-netlify/content/2018/02/2018-02-21-do-your-job.md

 ---
+template: post
-title: "Do.
+title: Do.
 Your.
-Job."
+Job.
-slug: "do-your-job"
+slug: do-your-job
-date: "2018-02-22T02:57:00.000Z"
-tags: ["Books","Personal Growth","Stoicism","The Obstacle is the Way"]
 draft: false
-template: "post"
+date: '2018-02-22T02:57:00.000Z'
+description: >
-description: "> 'Everything we do matters...Everything is a chance to do and be your best.
-Only self-absorbed assholes think they are too good for whatever their current station requires.'
-(94)
+  " Everything we do matters...Everything is a chance to do and be your best.
+  Only self-absorbed assholes think they are too good for whatever their current station requires."

-What a powerful..."
+category: Books
+tags:
+  - Books
+  - Personal Growth
+  - Stoicism
+  - The Obstacle is the Way
 ---

 > "Everything we do matters...Everything is a chance to do and be your best.
 Only self-absorbed assholes think they are too good for whatever their current station requires."
 (94)